"Rate Lock" and other Ways to Get a Lower Interest Rate

-When you are promised a "rate lock" from the lender, it means that you are guaranteed to get a particular interest rate over a certain number of days while you work on the application process.
-This prevents you from going through your entire application process and finding out at the end that your interest rate has gone up.
+When you're offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate over a determined period for the application process.
+This keeps you from going through your entire application process and learning at the end that your interest rate has gotten higher.

 Get a New Loan Quote